Love Sierra Leone is a UK registered charity #1157847.

 In 2020 we merged Ahkom charity (a charity supporting Ahkom School & Technical / Vocational Center) into LSL.
 The two charities were already operating very closely so it made sense to join into a single entity.

 Richard Bayfield: (Chair) I trained as a Civil Engineer and have spent almost 40 years working on some major UK projects including the Thames Barrier and the M25.
 I now act as a Construction Consultant.
 For some time I have been challenged by the apparently widening differentials between rich and poor across the globe.
 I see education as key to personal and national improvement.

 Ian Gill (Secretary): I have spent over 30 years teaching in UK, Kenya, Uganda and Zambia.
 Having started as a primary teacher, I now teach chemistry to 16-19 year olds, and love it.
 I have spent several weeks teaching in Sierra Leone, with classes of up to 90, no electricity, water or books – quite a contrast to Oxford.
 There are some incredible young brains out there, and they need our support.

 David Bendor-Samuel: I am an Anglican minister and have worked for many years in third sector organisational leadership.
 I spent much of my childhood in West Africa and have always had a deep love and respect for African people.
 My relationship with Sierra Leone started 15 years ago and I helped set up Love Sierra Leone to enable partnership with the local Church in changing the lives of many who are among the world’s poorest people.

-Norm Robins: When I retired from the software industry I got involved in supporting schools and churches in Sierra Leone through our church.
+Norm Robins (Treasurer): When I retired from the software industry I got involved in supporting schools and churches in Sierra Leone through our church.
 I am particularly interested in the use of technology to advance children’s education in areas where facilities, infrastructure and cost are significant barriers.

 We typically run at around £20-30K per year.
 We have some great supporters (thank you!) and the trustees themselves are significant donors.